KelianB/Keras-Chatbot/README.md

 ## Running the chatbot

-You first have to download the trained weghts [here](https://www.dropbox.com/sh/o0mftjwjt3ghjtd/AACixBf3HxeacOUf8g8bF3rAa?dl=0) The recommended model (and the one used by default) is model_weights_overfit-training-acc86.h5.
-It has heavy overfitting but seems to provide the most interesting interaction.
+You first have to download the trained weights [here](https://www.dropbox.com/sh/o0mftjwjt3ghjtd/AACixBf3HxeacOUf8g8bF3rAa?dl=0).
+The recommended file (used by default) is model_weights_overfit-training-acc86.h5.
+It has heavy overfitting but seems to provide the most interesting interactions.

 Include the .h5 file at the project root and simply run `python run.py` to start the trained chatbot.